jszsj/strapi-plugin-slugify-transliteration/README.md

+# strapi-plugin-slugify-transliteration
+A plugin for [Strapi](https://github.com/strapi/strapi) forked from [ComfortablyCoding/strapi-plugin-slugify](https://github.com/ComfortablyCoding/strapi-plugin-slugify),use [transliteration](https://github.com/dzcpy/transliteration) to support Universal Unicode to Latin transliteration.

+Original README for more info:

 # strapi-plugin-slugify

 A plugin for [Strapi](https://github.com/strapi/strapi) that provides the ability to auto slugify a field for any content type.
 It also provides a findOne by slug endpoint as a utility.